 Like other northwest Florida estuaries, Apalachicola Bay is vulnerable to impacts associated with development.
 Such potential impacts include the long-term effects of non-point source pollution and habitat loss and fragmentation.
-The proposed acquisition would help prevent such degradation by preserving intact the integrated forest and wetland community bordering St. Vincent Sound and Apalachicola Bay.
-The acquisition would preclude new sources of pollution, prevent habitat loss and fragmentation, and protect the stability and integrity of littoral vegetation.
-The acquisition would also protect water quality by providing a substantial riparian buffer and precluding new impervious surfaces and channelization.
+The proposed acquisition would help prevent such degradation by preserving the integrated forest and wetland community bordering St. Vincent Sound and Apalachicola Bay.
+The acquisition would limit new sources of pollution, prevent habitat loss and fragmentation, and protect the stability and integrity of littoral vegetation.
+The acquisition would also protect water quality by providing a substantial riparian buffer which would help prevent channelization from new impervious surfaces.